 Recurrence Date--1st records the date of the first recurrence of this tumor.
-Date of Last Follow-Up or of Death must be transmitted in the YYYYMMDD format.
-Date of Last Follow-Up or of Death may be recorded in the transmission format, or recorded in the traditional format (MMDDYYYY) and converted electronically to the transmission format.
+Recurrence Date--1st must be transmitted in the YYYYMMDD format.
+Recurrence Date--1st may be recorded in the transmission format, or recorded in the traditional format (MMDDYYYY) and converted electronically to the transmission format.